finos/datahelix/docs/DataTypes.md

 { "date": "2000-01-01T09:00:00.000" }
 ```

-The format is a subset of [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601); the date and time must be fully specified as above, with precisely 3 digits of sub-second precision, plus an optional offset specifier of either "Z" or a "+HH" format.
+The format is a subset of [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601); the date and time must be fully specified as above,
+with precisely 3 digits of sub-second precision, plus an optional offset specifier of either "Z" or a "+HH" format.
 Values have the same maximum precision as Java's [OffsetDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/OffsetDateTime.html) class.

+Temporal values can be in the range `0001-01-01T00:00:00.000` to `9999-12-31T23:59:59.999`
+that is **_`midnight on the 1st January 0001`_** to **_`1 millisecond to midnight on the 31 December 9999`_**

 Temporal values are by default output per the user's locale, adjusted to their time zone.